 The applications of genetic engineering can be found in many fields of ranging from gene therapy, through the use of viral vectors, to agriculture.
 Gene synthesis and genetic engineering have been used to study the effects of a genetic knockout in a particular gene, a method that is very commonly used in genetic research.
 It is seen when studying the effects of gene amplification, causing an overexpression of a gene of interest.
 Genetic engineering is most commonly seen in agriculture through the creation of genetically modified crops to optimize the quality as well as quantity of certain crops.
 This process has been going on for thousands of years through selective breeding, but recent advances in technology have allowed researchers to implement groundbreaking innovations on basic crop production.
 These innovations help to combat environmental pressures, such as draught or blight, as well as decreasing pesticide use by genetic modification.
 These modifications, accomplished by genetic engineering, have a simple goal in mind: to increase the quality and quantity of these crops which are essential in everyday life.
 It is through genetic engineering and gene synthesis that these innovations are possible.

 The main advantage that gene synthesis has when relating to genetic engineering is the accessibility and ease of synthetically creating your gene of interest.
-With Synbio Technology’s Syno® Platform the process from desired sequence to genetically modified organism is easily achieved.
+With the help of our Syno® Platform, the process from desired sequence to genetically modified organism is easily achieved.
 This process starts with the input of the researcher’s requested sequence, up to 150 Kb in length.
 The requested sequences is created with one hundred percent accuracy and verified with Sanger sequencing.
-This step is done with a both time and accuracy efficient pipeline.
-The desired sequence will then be shipped to your location within as few as five business days.
-In addition to the time and accuracy efficiency Synbio Technologies offers an extremely cost effective approach, with prices starting at $0.25 per base pair for gene synthesis.
-The combination of competitive pricing, time efficiency, and accuracy have lead Synbio Technologies to be one of the leading biotechnology companies, especially within the realm gene synthesis and its relationship with genetic engineering.
+This step is done quickly and accurately.
+Then, the desired sequence will be shipped to your location within as few as five business days.
+In addition to the time and accuracy efficiency Synbio Technologies offers extremely cost effective pricing, starting at $0.25 per base pair for gene synthesis.
+Our combination of pricing, efficiency, and accuracy have lead Synbio Technologies to be one of the leading biotechnology companies, specializing in gene synthesis and genetic engineering.